jmacglashan/gltl/README.md

 # gltl

 ## Compiling and running
 Compiling is performed using ant, or alternatively, you can import the code into your favorite IDE (I prefer IntelliJ).
+If you do not have ant installed, you can get it from http://ant.apache.org/bindownload.cgi or you can install it with a command-line package manger like apt-get (linux) or mac port (mac).

-To compile and run from the command line, first cd into the directory.
+Assuming you have ant installed, to compile and run from the command line, first cd into the directory.
 Then compile with:

 `ant`